ilvon/verilog_Function-Generator/README.md

 ## Remarks
 1. Use Integrated Logic Analyzer (ILA) in Xilinx Vivado to check the output waveform
 2. main clock can change to 10ns/20ns period without ILA
-3. Implemented on PYNQ-Z2 board
+3. Implemented on PYNQ-Z2 board (using the FPGA only)